Darichman2g22/test-repo/README.md

 # test-repo
-Yesterday i learn about branching and checking out
-To branch: "git branch -a"
+Yesterday i learned about branching and checking out To branch: "git branch -a"
 To checkout: "git checkout with the branch name" Today, I learn about adding, commiting, and merging multiple files